ArturoWolff/Grok-Imagine-bypass/README.md

 Load this on firefox about:debugging#/runtime/this-firefox and a new "Send to Grok" button should appear on your browser.

-What it does: Opens a grok tab and the original tab becomes an image, you can then copypaste it to grok.
+What it does: Opens a grok tab and the original tab becomes an image of the gif, video or url thumbnail, you can then copypaste it to grok.

 If you have a GROK API you can then use a different and more "automated" process to this but I don't have one and many don't have one and I wanted something that worked for as many as possible.